The folder tree view gives quick access to all available file systems. Note that file systems can be local or remote via SFTP or FTP.

 Once a remote SFTP or FTP server has been added to the LogViewPlus file system configuration settings, you will be able to browse the remote server here.

-Note that the example above shows a server named "Remote SFTP" with a friendly category of "MyApps".
+Note that the example above shows a server named "Remote SFTP" with a category name of "MyApps".

 If you have any difficulty with your remote machine connection, you may find it helpful to view the file transfer log file located at %Temp%\LogViewPlus.